mattvenn/cursivedata/hardware/hardware/spindle_model/README.md

 # Plot

 All 4 csv files are plotted using [plot.py](plot.py) which depends on matplotlib .
-From the CLI:
+Use [show.sh](show.sh) to create the modelled data and then plot all files on the same graph.

     ./show.sh